medvedevgroup/TwoPaCo/README.md

 * twopaco -- a tool for direct construction of the compressed graph from multiple complete genomes
-* graphdump -- a utility that turns output of twopaco into text format
+* graphdump -- a utility that turns output of twopaco into a text format

 Disclaimer: this is still a research prototype and the code has not been "officially" released yet.
 Things like compilation, installation, output